Breast Cancer Diagnosis

 - Has spread to the chest wall and/or the skin of the breast

-- May have spread to axillary lymph nodes that may be attached to each other or to other structures
+- May have spread to axillary lymph nodes that may be attached to each other or to nearby tissue

 - May have spread to lymph nodes near the breastbone

-- Has spread to lymph nodes above or below the collarbone
+- Cancer has spread to lymph nodes above or below the collarbone

-Stage IV: The cancer has spread to other organs of the body, most often the bones, lungs, liver or brain.
+Stage IV: The tumor can be any size, and cancer has spread to other organs of the body, most often to the bones, lungs, liver or brain.